ilhamkrnwan/ilhamkrnwan/README.md

 ---

-## 📝 Tentang Saya
+## 📝 About Me

-Saya seorang **pengembang full-stack yang bersemangat**, selalu tertantang untuk menciptakan solusi digital yang inovatif.
-Dengan hasrat mendalam terhadap dunia pemrograman, saya terus belajar dan mengeksplorasi teknologi terbaru untuk membangun aplikasi yang lebih baik.
+I'm a **passionate full-stack developer** who loves creating innovative digital solutions.
+With a deep passion for programming, I'm constantly learning and exploring the latest tech to build better applications.

-Saat ini, saya fokus pada:
+Currently, I'm focused on:
-- 💻 Pengembangan aplikasi web modern menggunakan **Nuxt**
+- 💻 Building modern web apps with **Nuxt**
-- 📱 Membangun aplikasi mobile dengan **Nuxt + Capacitor**
+- 📱 Creating mobile applications using **Nuxt + Capacitor**
-- 🗄️ Merancang database yang efisien dan scalable
+- 🗄️ Designing efficient and scalable databases
-- 🤖 Eksplorasi teknologi AI dan aplikasinya
+- 🤖 Exploring AI technologies and their applications
-- 🎤 Berbagi pengetahuan melalui presentasi dan workshop
+- 🎤 Sharing knowledge through presentations and workshops

-Saya juga seorang **Junior Android Developer** menggunakan **Nuxt + Capacitor**.
+I'm also a **Junior Android Developer** specializing in **Nuxt + Capacitor**.
-Saya mampu bekerja dalam ekosistem **Linux**.
+I'm comfortable working in the **Linux** ecosystem.
-Saya memiliki semangat belajar yang tinggi untuk terus berkembang dan beradaptasi dengan teknologi baru.
+I have a strong learning mindset, always eager to grow and adapt to new technologies.

 ---

-## 🎯 Proyek & Portofolio
+## 🎯 Projects & Portfolio

-Jelajahi semua proyek saya dan lihat karya-karya terbaru saya:
+Check out all my projects and latest work:

 [![Portfolio Badge](https://img.shields.io/badge/🌐%20Portfolio-kairav--portfolio-blue?style=for-the-badge)](https://kairav-portfolio.vercel.app)